Spatel9397/IOS/README.md

 ## How to run a demo app

 1. Download the source code by cloning this repository
-2. Download the GoogleService-Info.plist file from your <a href="https://console.firebase.google.com">Firebase Console</a> and replace the existing file in ChatApp folder.
+2. Download the GoogleService-Info.plist file from your Firebase Console and replace the existing file in ChatApp folder.
 This will connect the app to your own Firebase instance.
 3. Install the pods by running
 ```
 pod update